Efficient Rejection Sampling in the Entropy-Optimal Range: Preliminaries

-of $T$ is the difference between the expected entropy cost of $T$ and the Shannon entropy of its output distribution $\bp_T$.
-The Shannon entropy is a tight lower bound on the expected entropy cost by Shannon's source coding theorem~\citep{shannon1948}. \Cref{table:notation} summarizes these notations and other symbols used in the paper.
+of $T$ is the difference between the entropy cost of $T$ and the Shannon entropy of its output distribution $\bp_T$.
+The Shannon entropy is a tight lower bound on the entropy cost by Shannon's source coding theorem~\citep{shannon1948}. \Cref{table:notation} summarizes these notations and other symbols used throughout the paper.